North Tyneside Mental Health Alliance Celebratory and Networking Event

 Anne Webster, North Tyneside Mental Health Alliance Coordinator, gave an overview of the achievements to date of the Alliance including the training programme, which has been attended by 209 attendees over the 20 training sessions.

-Jane Walker, Head of Mental Health, Learning Disability and Neurodiversity, Northumberland and North Tyneside Local Delivery Team gave a summary of the Community Mental Health Transformation Plan and the key areas of focus.
+Jane Walker, Head of Mental Health, Learning Disability and Neurodiversity, Northumberland and North Tyneside Local Delivery Team gave a summary of the Community Mental Health Transformation Plan..

-Following a break it was an opportunity for the Alliance members to talk about collaboration amongst members to enable them to better help and assist the people they support, including joint work from Depaul and NT Life to support a young woman ‘Sophie’ to regain her life and engagement in the community.
+Following a break was an opportunity for the Alliance members to talk about collaboration amongst members to enable them to better help and assist the people they support.
+Depaul and NT Life highlighted their joint work supporting a young woman ‘Sophie’ to regain her life and engagement in the community.
 Thanks to the YMCA, North Tyneside Art Studio, Props, NT Life and Launchpad for their fantastic and emotive presentations, particularly those involving experts by experience talking about the support they have received from Alliance members

 Alliance members have collaborated with each other to put in for grants to meet the need within the community and develop sustainable solutions together.
 There are currently five projects in the planning and delivery stage from a variety of organisations using art, craft activities, music, nature and opportunities to meet up with others to provide peer support.